 In Japan, we are subject to laws, regulations and guidelines regarding data privacy and security including those relating to the processing, safekeeping, and use of personal data, in respect of each of which the relevant regulators in Japan have broad discretion to interpret the relevant laws and regulations.
 The Act on the Protection of Personal Information (the "APPI") in Japan is to protect rights and interests of individuals, while balancing the usefulness of personal information.
-The APPI mainly concerns three situations: (i) acquisition and use; (ii) storage; and (iii) transfer of personal information.
-When personal information is acquired, the purpose of use must be notified to the relevant individuals or made public, except in cases where the purpose of use has been made public in advance.
+The APPI mainly concerns three situations: (i) acquisition and use; (ii) storage; and (iii) transfer of personal information is acquired, the purpose of use must be notified to the relevant individuals or made public, except in cases where the purpose of use has been made public in advance.
 The purpose of use must be specified, and the acquired personal information must be used within the scope of such purpose of use.
-When storing personal information information manage in information information information information to establish a security management systems.
+When storing personal information, it is necessary to manage it safely so that it will not be leaked.
+For the safe management, the APPI requires business operators holding personal information to establish an security management systems.
 It includes establishment of fundamental rules on personal information management, appointment of personal responsible for personal information management, and provision of regular training courses on privacy and security breaches and implementation of physical and technical security control measures.
-Additionally, when transferring personal data to a third party, it is necessary, in principle, to obtain the consent of the principal in advance.
-The APPI requires business operators to make reports to the Personal Information Protection Commission (the "PIPC") or other competent government entities and to notify to data subjects when certain data security incidents have occurred or may have occurred.
-In the event that an individual violates the above obligations under the APPI and also violates an associated improvement order issued by the PIPC, a criminal penalty of "imprisonment for not more than one year or a fine of not more than one million y
+Additionally, when transferring personal lato a third party, it is necessary, in principle, to obtain the consent of the principal in advance.
+The APPI requires business operators to the Personal Information Protection Commission (the "PIPC") or other competent government entities and to notify to data subjects when certain data security incidents have occurred or may have occurred.
+In the event that an individual violates the above obligations under the APPI and also violates an associated improvement order issued by the PIPC, a criminal penalty of "imprisonment for not more than one y of not more than one million yen" could be imposed on the individual who violated the law.
+In addition, a criminal penalty of "a fine of up to 100 million yen" could be imposed on the violating entity.
+A victim may file a claim for damages based on torts against the offending entity for damages caused by the leakage and for compensation.
+Furthermore, if there is a contractual relationship between the victim and the entity, and the leakage of personal information is judged to constitute a breach of contract, damages may be claimed for breach of contract.

 We may incur liabilities, expenses, costs and other operational losses under the APPI and other Japanese laws, regulations, guidelines and orders relating to privacy, data protection and cybersecurity.
 Also, since such laws, regulations, guidelines and orders are complex and evolving and are subject to interpretation by government regulators which may change over time, we are subject to the risk of claims by regulators for our failure to comply with such laws, regulations, guidelines and orders despite our efforts to strive to comply with them.
-Failure to comply with such laws, regulations, guidelines and orders may negatively affect our business, operations or financial conditions.
+Failure to comply with such laws, regulations, guidelines and orders or financial conditions.